hero-back

 The criteria chosen should help candidates navigate the career site and find job postings that better relate to the role they’re looking for, thus increasing the probability of a submitted application.

 Category pages can also use some content, but not to the same extent as content pages.
 Typical content could be to clarify the role.
 For example, a candidate looking for consulting roles might find it particularly useful to see an explanation of the responsibilities of the consulting business unit, which can also include links to other company resources/pages.
+Here's the category page for Project Management roles on Effective People's career site:

 4) Landing Pages